alephant/MA-data/1_INTRODUCTION/0 intro ML-based understanding.md

 “In this case, a fully opaque DLM has profound implications for our theoretical understanding of earthquake dynamics.
 Namely, the ability to accurately predict phenomena orients scientific attention to empirical desiderata necessary for more accurate theory building.”
 (Duede, 2023, p.
 1097)

+**DNN predict data to fall under a certain class (classify) which can provide a new discovery** “An example of this kind is astrophysicists’ recent discovery of four new pulsars with the aid of a DNN called ‘SPINN’ (Morello et al., 2014).”
+(Boge, 2022, p.
+46)